cycloptux/GiselleBot-Documentation/docs/source/premium-perks.rst

 * (Command Scheduler) **Command Scheduling** interval raised from 1 hour to **12 hours**
 * (Currency System, Social/EXP Ranking) **Experience and Currency** gained on each message and by using the |bot_prefix|\ timely command will be boosted by **5%** for **all users** in your server!
 * (Utility) **up to 5 simultaneous clock channels** (removing the default cap of 1 clock channel per server)

+You will also gain access to any or all of the "alpha" unreleased modules.
+Access to alpha modules, when available, must be specifically requested.

 Tier 2: Premium Support, Extended Modules
 =========================================